masb0ymas/masb0ymas.com/content/blog/creating-a-simple-nft-smart-contract-with-solidity-and-hardhat.md

 ---
 external: false
 draft: false
-title: "How to Implement ERC-721 Tokens with Solidity and Hardhat?"
+title: "Creating a Simple NFT Smart Contract with Solidity and Hardhat"
-description: "You can deploy and release NFT Tokens with Solidity and HardhatJs easily"
+description: "You can deploy and release NFT Tokens with Solidity and Hardhat easily"
 date: 2024-08-04
 ---